-Table 2.
-Mintell4EU Deliverable D5.1: Summary of recommendations.
+Table 1.
+Mintell4EU Deliverable D5.1: Summary of recommendations (from Cassard and Tertre, 2019a).

-This deliverable is thus the first step of a series of developments in order to improve the communication and the exchanges between the existing KDPs and their applications and the RMIS 2.0.
-Note that since the writing of Deliverable D5.1, the synergy with the SCRREEN project has become fully operational (see Cassard et al., 2019a).
+Deliverable D5.6 is thus one of the first steps (with D5.5 [Cassard and Tertre, 2019b] and the creation of the 'UrbanMinePlatform' or 'ProSUM' API) of a series of developments whose role is to improve the communication and the exchanges between the existing KDPs and the RMIS.
+Note that since the writing of Deliverable D5.1, the synergy with the SCRREEN project has become fully operational (see Cassard et al., 2019), leading to the joint development of the SCRREEN-MINTELL4EU OpenSearch API.